 This section is still under construction and will be updated continously……..

-In conventional electron microscopy, single micrographs (projection images) of the specimen are acquired, which only provide a two-dimensional information of the observed object.
+In conventional electron microscopy, single micrographs (projection images) of the specimen are acquired, which by themselves only provide two-dimensional information on the observed object.
 In electron tomography a so-called tilt series is acquired; the specimen is rotated within the microscope in a defined range, e.g. from -60° to +60° degrees.
 Every other degree an image is obtained.
 The sequence of image acquisition in a tilt series depends on the objective, i.e. speed of acquisition vs data quality.

 The video below displays the sequence of image acquisition for a tilt series.
 The acquisition starts at the 0 degree tilt angle and then moves gradually up to the maximum tilt angles at -60°/+60° degrees in 3° degree steps.